FCC chairman says he has 'serious concerns' about Sinclair's Tribune deal

 Sinclair, based in Hunt Valley, Maryland, has said that if the deal was approved it would reach nearly 59 percent of the nation’s television households.

-Reporting by David Shepardson and Diane Bartz; Editing by Chizu Nomiyama
+Reporting by David Shepardson and Diane Bartz; Editing by Chizu Nomiyama and Jeffrey Benkoe